cakephp/docs/en/orm/saving-data.rst

 before entities are persisted.
 Some example domain rules are:

 * Ensuring email uniqueness
-* State transitions or workflow steps, for example updating an invoices status.
+* State transitions or workflow steps, for example updating an invoice's status.
 * Preventing modification of soft deleted items.
 * Enforcing usage/rate limit caps.